-Mounts
+Spring Mounts

-Look for cracked or broken spring hangers, missing or damaged bushings, and broken, loose, or missing bolts, u-bolts or other axle mounting parts.
+Look for cracked or broken spring hangers, missing or damaged bushings, and broken, loose, or missing bolts.
 (The mounts should be checked at each point where they are secured to the vehicle frame and axle[s]).

 Shock Absorbers